nacos-group/nacos-group.github.io/README.md

 ### Add a new doc

 1. Add new .md file under `docs/en` or `docs/zh-cn`.
-2. Update `_sidebar.json`, add a new entry to the blog in either en-us or zh-cn.
+2. Update `_sidebar.json`, add a new entry to the blog in either en or zh-cn.
-3. Send the pull request contains the .md and _sidebar.json only.
+3. Send the pull request contains the `.md` and `_sidebar.json` only.

 ## 👀 Want to learn more?